dentropy/semantic-mediawiki-docker/README.md

 bash update.sh
 ```

-## Links that helps with the creation of this docker container
+## Links that helped with the creation of this docker container

 <https://stackoverflow.com/questions/44331836/apt-get-install-tzdata-noninteractive>